 Our Dutch oven corned beef and cabbage is the perfect way to celebrate both New Year’s Day and St. Patrick’s Day!
 This dish is fairly simple to make and is always a crowd pleaser!

 I’ve always associated corned beef and cabbage with Ireland, but did you know that it’s not actually a traditional Irish dish at all?
 It originated in America by Irish immigrants!
 So, Irish, but also American!
 Crazy, right?

-Add some carrots and potatoes to the pot and let those cook until tender while you chop up the cabbage into small pieces.
+Veggies: Add some carrots and potatoes to the pot and let those cook until tender while you chop up the cabbage into small pieces.
 Add those in and use a spoon to submerge the cabbage in the liquid to cook.